andrei-k/go-playground/README.md

 # Playground with Go

-Personal playground where I'll be learning and experimenting with the Go language.
+Personal playground where I'll experimenting with various concepts and small projects using the Go language.

 ## Notes